EUDAT-Training/B2SHARE-Training/05_Create_new_deposit.md

 ![B2SHARE deposition workflow](img/B2SHARE-deposition.png "B2SHARE deposition workflow")

-The red boxes indicate an object state, where in this workflow only depositions and records exist.
+The red boxes indicate an object state, where in this workflow only depositions and records can exist.
 Metadata (yellow) has to be manually added in the commit request.
-Persistent identifiers (PIDs) and checksum are automatically added by B2SHARE (green boxes).
+Persistent identifiers (PIDs) and checksums are automatically generated and added by the B2SHARE service (green boxes).

 ### Create a new deposit
 After loading your token a simple post request will create a new deposition: